brendanmcc02/masters-thesis/notes/snapshots.md

 Or to not be away from home because of a relationship, family situation.

 Choosing a college course is very multi-faceted.
 There are many, many reasons:
-* money
+* money/employability
 * enjoyment
 * interest
 * work/life balance
 * autonomy
 * aptitude/natural inclination
-* nobility - sense of meaning in their future work
+* proclivity for meaning
 * wanting to work with people or alone
 * wanting to work outdoors or at a desk